rw251/pingr/GIT_WORKFLOW.md

 When you're happy the new feature is done, or if you want to invite other project developers to collaborate on the feature, then you should issue a pull request:

-1. Visit the [project page on GitHub](https://github.com/rw251/pingr) and use the *branch* select box to switch to your feature branch.
+1. Visit the [project page on GitHub](https://github.com/rw251/pingr) and use the **branch** select box to switch to your feature branch.
 2. Click the **New pull request** button.
-Confirm that the *base* and *compare* select boxes show 'master' and your feature branch, respectively; change them if necessary.
+Confirm that the **base** and **compare** select boxes show *master* and your feature branch, respectively; change them if necessary.
 3. Enter an appropriate description for your pull request.
 4. Click **Create pull request.**

-## 3. Merge new feature & cleanup
+## 3. Merge new feature & clean up

 Once everyone is happy that the feature is complete and ready to go into the master branch, the pull request can be merged.
 Normally this will be done by the project owner.

 If the feature addresses an active project issue on GitHub, then that issue should be closed.
-A way to do this automatically is to post a special message to the pull request message thread, which references the issue.
-E.g. for a feature which addresses issue #5, posting:
+This can be done automatically by posting a special message referencing the issue to the pull request message thread; e.g. for a feature which addresses issue #5, posting:

 ```
 closes #5
 ```

-will ensure that issue #5 will be close when the pull request is merged.
+will ensure that issue #5 will be closed when the pull request is merged.

 Finally, the feature branch should be deleted, unless there is a specific need to preserve it.